 Retirement.
 It sounds like a great idea, but in fact, fewer people are retiring today than ever before.
 According to the Bureau of Labor Statistics only 11.9% of the workforce was made up of people 55+ in 1996, but that number has steadily grown and is expected to be 24.8% by 2024.
 A recent report from the Pew Research Center found that nearly 9 million people 65+ are employed full- or part-time, an increase since 2000, when 4 million people 65+ were employed.

 “The whole notion of retirement has been turned on its head,” says Kerry Hannon, a career and retirement expert and author of What's Next?
 Follow Your Passion and Find Your Dream Job.
-“How can we retire at 65 when we’re living so much longer?
-Plus, the 2008 crash killed retirement accounts so working longer has become the norm.”
+“How can we retire at 65 when we’re living so much longer?”
+Plus, many people simply have not saved enough to retire.

 Online.
 Some companies actually label themselves as “age-friendly.”
 RetirementJobs.com hosts an "Age Friendly Employer Certification" program, where the companies included have met “best-practice” standards (such as management style, flexible scheduling, and health care benefits that tend to be senior-friendly).
-Some companies that make the grade include banks like Bank of America and JPMorgan Chase, as well as retailers like Starbucks and Target.
 To find out more, click here.
 Other great job sites specifically geared toward the post-retirement crowd: Retireeworkforce.com, SeniorJobBank.org, and Workforce50.com.